senaite/senaite2.com/docs/user_manual/users_and_security.md

 title: Users and Security
 ---

+## Overview

 SENAITE LIMS is a multi-user system and by default, maintains the user accounts on its own database, without relying on the user accounts set up on the workstations or on the operating system under which runs.
 However, SENAITE LIMS can use the industry-standard Lightweight Directory Access Protocol (LDAP) for users management and authentication.

+The access to the software follows a "User - role - permission" three layer security model.
+Each user can belong to one or more roles and a fine-grained schema of permissions is set at electronic record level.
+The system is so powerful that a user with enough privileges could apply role permissions to each single electronic record stored in the system, individually.

 ## User Roles